gregpalmr/alluxio-trino-edge-cache/README.md

 ### Step 6.
 Run Trino queries and observe the Alluxio Edge cache

 a.
-In the first shell session window, start a Trino command line session:
+In the trino-coordinator shell session window, start a Trino command line session:

      trino --catalog minio --debug